Beyond the Sacramento

 Beyond the Sacramento is a 1940 American Western film directed by Lambert Hillyer and written by Luci Ward.
 The film stars Wild Bill Elliott, Evelyn Keyes, Dub Taylor, John Dilson, Bradley Page and Frank LaRue.
 The film was released on November 11, 1940, by Columbia Pictures.
+It is the second in Columbia Pictures' series of 12 "Wild Bill Hickok" films, followed by The Wildcat of Tucson.